-If you’re not sure whether you should save or invest, the answer is probably both.
-It all depends on your goals and your financial situation.
-This guide covers the basics to help you plan out your finances for short term savings and long term investment.
+Wondering whether you should save or invest?
+The answer depends on your goals and your financial situation.
+This guide will help you work out how to go about building up your savings and the best way to invest money.
+It also covers the basics of planning out your finances for short term savings and long term investment.

 What’s the difference between saving and investing?

-- Investing is taking some of your money and with the aim of making it grow, by buying things that might increase in value, like stocks, property or shares in a fund.
+Investing - is taking some of your money and trying to make it grow by buying things you think will increase in value.
+For example, you might invest in stocks, property, or shares in a fund.

 Who should save?

-The only time you shouldn’t save or invest is if there are other, more important things you need to do with your money.
-This includes:
+The only time you shouldn’t save, or invest is if there are more important things you need to do with your money.

 Are you ready to invest?

-For the medium term, cash deposits may sometimes be the best answer, but it depends on how much inflation risk you are willing to take, and whether you need a certain sum on a certain date.
+For the medium-term, cash deposits might sometimes be the best answer, but it depends on how much risk you’re willing to take with your money to achieve a greater return on your investment.

-You can adjust the level of risks you take when you invest by spreading your money across different types of investments – called diversifying the risks.
+You can lower the level of risk you take when you invest by spreading your money across different types of investments.
+This is called diversification.

 A look at some goals – save or invest?